Index theory of uniform pseudodifferential operators: Uniform K -homology

 \begin{examples} Every Riemannian manifold $M$ of bounded geometry\footnote{That is to say, the injectivity radius of $M$ is uniformly positive and the curvature tensor and all its derivatives are bounded in sup-norm.} is a metric space of coarsely bounded geometry: any maximal set $\Gamma \subset M$ of points which are at least a fixed distance apart (i.e., there is an $\varepsilon > 0$ such that $d(x, y) \ge \varepsilon$ for all $x \not= y \in \Gamma$) will do the job.
 We can get such a maximal set by invoking Zorn's lemma.
 Note that a manifold of bounded geometry will also have locally bounded geometry, so no confusion can arise by not distinguishing between ``coarsely'' and ``locally'' bounded geometry in the terminology for manifolds.

 If $(X,d)$ is an arbitrary metric space that is bounded, i.e., $d(x,x^\prime) < D$ for all $x, x^\prime \in X$ and some $D$, then \emph{any} finite subset of $X$ will constitute a quasi-lattice.

 Let $K$ be a simplicial complex of bounded geometry\footnote{That is, the number of simplices in the link of each vertex is uniformly bounded.}.
-Equipping $K$ with the metric derived from barycentric coordinates, the set of all vertices becomes a quasi-lattice in $K$. \end{examples}
+Equipping $K$ with the metric derived from barycentric coordinates the subset of all vertices of the complex $K$ becomes a quasi-lattice in $K$.